mpho-mafata/Network-analysis/README.md

 >>

 # Preparing the dataframe
+In order to construct a network we need to create a list of nodes (central points of intersection) and edges (lines  connecting each point).
+The wrangling can thus be done in different ways depending on the data source.
+SQL wrangling is dependednt on whether you source the data from postgreSQL, the python pandas and R tidyverse wrangling is a workable solution for local files.

 ## Query using postgreSQL
-In order to construct a network we need to create a list of nodes (central points of intersection) and edges (lines  connecting each point).
+This section is not very efficient but it works.
+It generates multiple MVs which is not very efficient.
+I will try to work on optimizing the query so that we have only one MV or table at the end of the query.
+This can be done using buckets or temporary tables.
+We will find out soon I guese.

 ### Create an edgelist
 ```